BS in Secondary Education (SPED High and Low Incidence)

 Inclusive classroom co-teachers often serve in dual-certified roles, collaborating closely to support diverse learners.
 They modify and adapt instruction to meet the needs of both students with and without disabilities, ensuring an inclusive and effective learning environment.

-At Fort Hays State University, applicants to the B.S. in Education (Secondary Education – SPED High and Low Incidence) program must complete key general education courses, including ENG 102 and COMM 100, or approved equivalents, with a minimum grade of B. These courses establish foundational writing and communication skills that are essential for effective teaching and professional collaboration.
+Applicants to the B.S. in Education (Secondary Education – Special Education, High and Low Incidence) program at Fort Hays State University must complete key general education coursework, including ENG 102 and COMM 100 or approved equivalents, with a minimum grade of B. These courses build essential writing and communication skills that support effective teaching, collaboration, and professional practice in special education settings.

 Additional General Education (Grade C or Higher)